On Emergent Social World Models -- Evidence for Functional Integration of Theory of Mind and Pragmatic Reasoning in Language Models: Behavioral Evaluation

 \subsubsection{Other Datasets}

-For comparison, we use items from \textbf{BLiMP} \citep{warstadt-etal-2020-blimp-benchmark}, a widely used benchmark on grammatical phenomena in English.
+For comparison, we use items from two datasets testing LMs' general linguistic performance.
+First, across behavioral evaluations and functional localization, we use \textbf{BLiMP} \citep{warstadt-etal-2020-blimp-benchmark}, a widely known benchmark on grammatical phenomena in English.
 BLiMP consists of minimal pairs, where in each pair, one sentence is grammatical and one is ungrammatical.
 LMs are evaluated by comparing the probabilities they assign to the grammatical and ungrammatical sentences.
 We use a subset of 10 sample items per category.
+Second, for behavioral evaluations we also use \textbf{SNLI} \citep{bowman2015large}, a natural language inference benchmark in English.
+It consists of pairs of sentences, a premise and a hypothesis.
+The task is to identify whether the relation between these two sentences is entailment, contradiction or in neutral relation.
+The models are evaluated by comparing the conditional probabilities the LM assigns to the labels (e.g., ``The hypothesis follows from the premise.'').
+The label to which the model assigns the highest probability given the sentence pair is the model's prediction.
+We use a subset of 670 items, to match the size of the BLiMP dataset.